-The MAC submitted comments requesting Administrator reverse the Board's decision with respect to the methodology for calculating Provider's VDA since it is not supported by statute or regulation.
-The MAC stated that the Administrator has repeatedly advised the Board regarding the proper methodology for performing a VDA calculation.
-The MAC asserted that it utilized the Administrator's methodology, which has been upheld by the Federal Court of Appeals for the Eighth Circuit; the only circuit court to address this issue.
-That Court's decision demonstrates that the Administrator's methodology has been weighed, measured and has been found statutorily appropriate.
-The Board's "fixed cost methodology", is not supported by any authoritative source, requires modifications to existing law to survive a statutory challenge, and those modifications are prospective only and not relevant to the fiscal year at hand.
+The MAC requested that the Administrator reverse the Board's decision with respect to the methodology for calculating the Provider's VDA, as it is not supported by statute or regulation.
+Further, the MAC argued that the Provider's position ignores the clear instruction in the regulation and in the PRM 15-1, 2810.1 (B) to consider the Provider's fixed (and semi-fixed) costs and not variable costs.
+The Administrator has repeatedly advised the Board regarding the proper methodology for performing a VDA calculation.
+The MAC utilized the Administrator's methodology, which has been upheld by the Eighth Circuit in Unity Healthcare v.
+Azar, The Court's decision in Unity clearly demonstrates that the Administrator's